mainmatter/ember-simple-auth/packages/simple-auth/README.md

 Besides the option to use one of the predefined authenticators from the extension libraries, it is easy to implement custom authenticators as well.
-All that is necessary is to extend `Authenticators.Base` and implement three methods (see the
+All that is necessary is to extend the base authenticator and implement three methods (see the
 [API docs for `Authenticators.Base`](http://simple-auth.simplabs.com/simple-auth-api-docs.html#Ember-SimpleAuth-Authenticators-Base)).